COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority high

+     + [2w] Re-write in Python
+     + [3d] New fxcompare tool
      + [<1d] add option --record to fxfilter, to select a specific record
      + [1d] grins default dictionary should be dictionary_default.txt
-     + [3d] New fxcompare tool
-     + [5d] New tool to extract data from model output at specified locations and for specified fields (and ...), used within R to facilitate access to archived model data (see mail Andreas Pauling)
-     + Adapt all tools to support ICON on native grid (problem: automatic access to NetCDF file describing the icosahedral grid)
      + Adapt all tools to use the same packing algorithm on output as on input (best solution is to add a fieldextra functionality for that, e.g. out_type_packing = "keep")

 ###### Priority medium

+     + [5d] New tool to extract data from model output at specified locations and for specified fields (and ...), used within R to facilitate access to archived model data (see mail Andreas Pauling)
      + [2d] Improve grins
        > standard output: extend level information, format
        > evaluate current options, ask users for feedback